HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 ### Grouping keypoints with bounding boxes

 When using keypoint detection, the ML backend groups keypoints by the bounding box (bbox) associated with each detected person or object.
-You will see the grouping on the Region panel on the right side of Label Studio.
-Note that you can drag and drop region items as you need after.
+You will see the grouping under the **Regions** panel on the right side of Label Studio.
+Note that you can drag and drop region items as necessary.

-The bounding boxes are added to prediction results by default.
+The bounding boxes are added to the prediction results by default.
 You can enable or disable this behavior by setting `model_add_bboxes`:

 ```xml
 <KeyPointLabels name="keypoints" toName="image" model_add_bboxes="false">
 ```

-<details><summary>Tip: How to keep Key Points only and get rid of Bounding Boxes?</summary>
+<details><summary>Tip: How to only keep keypoints and discard bounding boxes?</summary>

 To enable both keypoint detection and bounding box detection in the same task, you have to
 1. set `model_add_bboxes="false"` in the `KeyPointLabels` tag,
 2. remove `RectangleLabels` tag.

-You can use this labeling configuration to get rid of bounding boxes and keep only key points:
+You can use this labeling configuration to get rid of bounding boxes and keep only keypoints:

 ```xml
 <View>